mlsmi/eliis-cal/README.md

 The page will reload automatically when you make changes to the code.

+3. To add events to the calendar, navigage to /events/calendar and click "Create new event".

+4. To remove all events, click on an event in the calendar and click "Delete all events".

 ## Building Event Calendar Application

 To build Event Calendar Application for production, follow these steps: